Midnighter and Apollo: Plot

-Midnighter and Apollo takes place sometime after the previous Midnighter solo series.
-The story begins with Midnighter and Apollo stopping a train that has children on board that have been abducted by a man named Captain Half-Beard and his crew.
+Midnighter and Apollo occurs after the previous Midnighter solo series.
+The story begins with the two men stopping a train that has children on board that have been abducted by a man named Captain Half-Beard and his crew.
 Following their victory, the two of them have dinner with their friends Tony and Marina.
 Once their friends leave, the two of them have sex, and Apollo questions Midnighter's method of killing his enemies.
-On the same night, Henry Bendix - the man who created Midnighter - sells the Ace of Winchesters, a magical rifle, to the Lords of the Gun, on the condition that they make Midnighter and Apollo suffer.
+On the same night, Henry Bendix — the man who created Midnighter — sells the Ace of Winchesters, a magical rifle, to the Lords of the Gun, on the condition that they make Midnighter and Apollo suffer.

 After searching for him for days, Midnighter manages to track Bendix to his hideout.
 Bendix, however, informs Midnighter that he has been expecting him and has sent a demon named Mawzir to fight Apollo, which manages to kill him and send his soul to Hell.
-Bendix gives Midnighter the option of either letting him go and save Midnighter by teleporting or killing him and being forced to fight his way out which will cost him time away from Apollo.
+Bendix gives Midnighter the option of either letting him go and saving Apollo by teleporting or killing him and being forced to fight his way out which will cost him time away from Apollo.
 Midnighter quickly kills him and fights his way out before he manages to use his teleportation door where he reaches Apollo and manages to fight off Mawzir.

 Three days later, Midnighter goes to the magician Extraño for help.
 Extraño informs him that Apollo is being held in Hell by demons.
 Back in Hell, Apollo is being tormented with illusions by the demon-lord Neron.